wzljerry/wzljerry.github.io/README.md

 Hi, I am Zhilin Wang, a Ph.D. student in the Department of Computer and Information Science at Purdue University (Indianapolis), Indiana, USA.
 I got my Bachelor's degree from Nanchang University in June 2020, and I started my Ph.D. in January 2021.
 My research interests include Federated Learning, Edge Computing, Blockchain, Optimization Theory, and Game Theory.
 I'm in my third year as a Ph.D. student, and my supervisor is Dr. Qin Hu.
 I am the reviewer of 2022 IEEE ICC, IEEE Access, IEEE TPDS, IEEE IoTJ, and JNCA,  and I also serve as the TPC member for IEEE ICC 2022 Workshop.
 I am looking for intership oppertunities for 2023 summer!

 ### News
+- 2022/10: I was invited to present my paper, Blockchain-based Edge Resource Sharing for Metaverse, in IEEE MASS 2022, Denver, USA.
 - 2022/08: IUPUI announced to split, our depeartment will be part of Purdue University West lafayette.
 - 2022/07: My paper, Blockchain-based Edge Resource Sharing for Metaverse, was accepted by IEEE MASS 2022.
 - 2022/04: I presented my paper, Defense Strategies Toward Model Poisoning Attacks in Federated Learning: A Survey, in IEEE WCNC 2022.